sedol1339/files/papers.md

     - We find that one large network may perform worse than an ensemble of several medium-size networks with the same total number of parameters (we call this ensemble a memory split)
     - With these results we can guess the possible gain from the ensembling and the optimal memory split

+Mania, H., & Sra, S. (2020).
+Why do classifier accuracies show linear trends under distribution shift? arXiv, 2012.15483.
+Retrieved from https://arxiv.org/abs/2012.15483v2

+    - The current work is based on our previous work "Model Similarity Mitigates Test Set Overuse", when we have shown that most ImageNet models strongly agree in their predictions.
+    - We translate this observation into the following assumption: high accuracy models correctly classify most of the data points correctly classified by lower accuracy models.
+This assumptions is satisfied by ImageNet and CIFAR-10 models.
+    - Under this assumption we show that models must be approximately collinear when evaluated on two distributions, unless the size of the distribution shift is large in a certain sense.
+    - To define distributional closeness, we use a specific (δ1, δ2, ν1, ν2)-closeness measure based on triplets of models.
+We provide empirical motivation for this definition and a more detailed discussion.
+    - However, we still do not understand why models are similar.
+Are models similar due to the training data, the model classes, or something else?

 Millidge, B., Tschantz, A., Seth, A. K., & Buckley, C. L. (2020).
 On the Relationship Between Active Inference and Control as Inference. arXiv, 2006.12964.
 Retrieved from https://arxiv.org/abs/2006.12964v3

 Millidge, B., Tschantz, A., & Buckley, C. L. (2020).
 Whence the Expected Free Energy? arXiv, 2004.08128.
 Retrieved from https://arxiv.org/abs/2004.08128v5